-i 1, 2, 3, ...

-$$M{PS}$$

-strata in the project scenario

-- t 1, 2, 3, ... t^ years elapsed since the start of the AR ACR project activity - C{WP,i,t,FVS} The carbon in wood products from stratum i up to year t as estimated by FVS.
+Appendix to the Technical Guidelines8; t C in products permanently sequestered t C-1 extracted biomass carbon Wood product disposition - defined here as sawnwood (s) or pulpwood (p) s/p i 1, 2, 3, ...
+M{PS} strata in the project scenario 1, 2, 3, ... t^ years elapsed since the start of the AR ACR project activity t The carbon in wood products from stratum i up to year t as estimated by $C{WP,i,t,FVS}$ FVS.
 This is obtained from the Merchantable Carbon Stored column of the FVS harvested products carbon report and includes the carbon in wood products still in use and sequestered in a landfill.
-Because FVS is estimating the amount of carbon currently stored for a given year, and not necessarily the amount that is permanently sequestered, values used from the FVS report should be for the year 100 years after the harvest immediately preceding year t and the simulation should not include any harvests or thinnings that are planned to occur after year t.
-Units must be changed to metric tons per hectare; t C/ha - A_i Total area of stratum i; ha
+Units must be changed to metric tons per hectare; t C/ha Total area of stratum i; ha A_i